-- Create a resource of type Phantom. - See "Adding a resource" on page 138. - 2 Configure other resources for the service group, if required. - 3 Bring the Phantom resource, and other resources in the service group, online.
+- Create a resource of type Phantom. - 2 Configure other resources for the service group, if required. - 3 Bring the Phantom resource, and other resources in the service group, online.

 Configuring file resources

 The FileNone, ElifNone, FileOnOff, and FileOnOnly agents help you test VCS functionality as follows: